Everything you need to know about A/B testing for mobile apps

 Define what you want to test

-In the early stages, it’s critical that you know the reason why you are testing a certain variable.
+This may seem like a simple step, but knowing why you are implementing these tests ensures you aren’t wasting time and money on a test that won’t deliver actionable insights.
 Do not start testing before you have a clear hypothesis and know how you will proceed based on different outcomes.
-This may seem like a simple step, but knowing why you are implementing these tests ensures you aren’t wasting time and money on a test that won’t deliver actionable insights.

 Be open to surprises in your analysis

-User behavior will always be complex, and that means sometimes your A/B tests will sometimes reveal surprising results.
-In this scenario, it’s important to be open-minded and follow up on these learnings.
+User behavior will always be complex, and that means your A/B tests will sometimes reveal surprising results.
+It’s important to be open-minded and follow up on these learnings.
 Otherwise, you risk leaving money on the table by failing to learn from your own data.

 Don’t cut your tests short – even if you aren’t seeing results